Vincent Connare

 Vincent Connare (born September 26, 1960) is an American type designer and former Microsoft employee.
 Among his creations are the fonts Comic Sans and Trebuchet MS, as well as the Man in Business Suit Levitating emoji.
 Besides text typefaces, he finalized and hinted the font Marlett which has been used for scalable User Interface icons in Microsoft Windows since 1995 and created portions of the font Webdings that was first shipped with Internet Explorer.

 Education

 Connare studied at Milford High School in Milford, Massachusetts and at the New York Institute of Technology where he received a bachelor's degree in Fine Arts and Photography.
 He later earned a master's degree in Type Design at the University of Reading.

 Career

+After graduating from the New York Institute of Technology, Connare began working as a photographer for the Worcester Telegram in Massachusetts and helped establish a Cherokee-language newspaper.

+In 1987, Connare joined Compugraphic, which was seeking staff to convert its typeface library from phototypesetting to digital formats.
+During his tenure there, Connare acquired skills in TrueType font hinting and provided hinted fonts for Hewlett-Packard, Apple, and Microsoft.